-We hope you have penciled in June 5-7 on your 2020 calendar.
-The Planning Committee has a great weekend planned.
-Our theme for the weekend, “HOLY COW!
+We hope that you are able to join us on-line for Reunion 2020, July 17-25.
+Our theme for reunion, “HOLY COW!
 20/20 Vision”, was selected to help us think into how we got to where we are and what we see and hope for our future.
 To connect in the meantime, we hope you will let us know what you have been up to these last 50 years!
 The questions below should get you started thinking as you put together something for your classmates.
 So have at it!

 1. What do you want people to know about you?